Liberia: Govt Spending Entities Conclude PAPD Indicators and Data Collection Validation Workshop

 According to him the vision of the president is being led under the leadership of Hon.
 Tweah, who is mandated by the president to focus on the indicators of the National Development plan of the PAPD; a development plan aligned with the SDGs and the agenda 2063.

-"In the Pro-Poor Agenda for Prosperity and Development (PAPD) we have targets and indicators that every line ministries and agencies are responsible to produce those data National development plan" Mr. Kolubah added.
+"In the Pro-Poor Agenda for Prosperity and Development (PAPD) we have targets and indicators that every line ministries and agencies are responsible to produce those data National development plan" Hon Kolubah added.

 The Assistant Minister believes, that at the end of the validation, tools that are used to collect data at various ministries and agencies will aligned with the agenda of the PAPD over the next five years.
 Moreover, the data collection tools will clearly guide all relevant agencies on how information is gathered and use.
 Finally the national key indicators of the PAPD were also validated by all key MACs responsible to report on each of NKIs.